-Extraordinary item is an accounting term that refers to an abnormal gain or loss that does not form a part of the ordinary business operations of a company, is infrequent in nature, and is unlikely to recur in the foreseeable future.
+An extraordinary item is an accounting term that refers to an abnormal gain or loss that is not generated from the ordinary business operations of a company, is infrequent in nature, and is unlikely to recur in the foreseeable future.
 Extraordinary items are disclosed separately in the financial statements of the company.

-- Extraordinary item is an accounting term that refers to an abnormal gain or loss that does not form a part of the ordinary business operations of a company, is infrequent in nature, and is unlikely to recur in the foreseeable future.
+- An extraordinary item is an accounting term that refers to an abnormal gain or loss that is not generated from the ordinary business operations of a company, is infrequent in nature, and is unlikely to recur in the foreseeable future.

 - Extraordinary gains and losses are often excluded by financial analysts while calculating the price-earnings ratio of a company to get a better sense of its profitability.

 - Today, GAAP (Generally Accepted Accounting Principles) and IFRS (International Financial Reporting Standards) do not recognize the formal use of extraordinary items; it was eliminated in January 2015 to reduce the cost and complexity faced by companies in making financial statements.

 Features of an Extraordinary Item

 Transactions exceeding the material threshold of a company will qualify as an extraordinary item.
 Materiality depends upon the relative size of the company and the industry to which the company belongs.